Wilson Manafá

-Wilson Migueis Manafá Jancó (born 23 July 1994), known as Manafá, is a Portuguese professional footballer who plays for FC Porto as a winger or a full-back.
+Wilson Migueis Manafá Jancó (born 23 July 1994), known as Manafá, is a Portuguese professional footballer who plays as a full-back or a winger for Chinese Super League club Shanghai Shenhua.

-After making his Primeira Liga debut for Portimonense at the age of 23 he transferred to Porto for €7 million in 2019, going on to play over 100 games and win two league and Taça de Portugal doubles.
+After making his Primeira Liga debut for Portimonense at the age of 23 he transferred to Porto for €7 million in 2019, going on to play 130 games and win two league and Taça de Portugal doubles.

 Club career

 Early years

 Born in Oliveira do Bairro, Aveiro District of Angolan and Bissau-Guinean descent, Manafá finished his development at Sporting CP.
 He made his professional debut with their reserves in the Segunda Liga, his first appearance in the competition being on 11 August 2013 when he came on as a 43rd-minute substitute in a 1–0 away loss against Atlético Clube de Portugal.

 In the following years, Manafá alternated between the second and third divisions, representing S.C.
 Beira-Mar, Anadia F.C. and Varzim SC.
 He scored his first goal in the former competition on 4 April 2015 while at the service of the first club, in a 3–0 away victory over C.D.
 Trofense.